Number (sports): Rugby league

+The four players on the interchange bench are numbers 14 to 17 but are simply named as Interchanges as the players can be played at any on-field position, although teams tend to have mostly forwards (positions 8 to 13) as interchange players as these are the positions that do more of the tackling and tire more quickly.

 Furthermore, a growing number of teams in both Australia and England (such as South Sydney Rabbitohs and Warrington), as well as most major representative teams, have adopted the cricket custom of "club numbers", in which each player is given a unique number in the order of when he made his first senior appearance for a specific side.
 These numbers are typically small and embroidered above or below the club crest on a player's shirt.

 Rugby union

 When included in the starting line-up, a player's rugby shirt number usually determines their position.
 Numbers 1–8 are the 'forwards', and 9–15 the 'backs'.
 Rugby union even has a position named simply after the shirt normally worn by that player in the "Number 8" position.
 Several clubs (Leicester and Bristol particularly) used letters instead of numbers on shirts, although have now been forced into line with the rest of the clubs.